Today, I'm going to show you the ultimate Instagram strategy that resulted in:

 - Spend Time on Your Content:

 This one might be obvious, but no one is going to pay attention to the thousandth coffee cup post on their feed.
 Cultivating a creative and unique spin on even the most tired subject will end up bringing your Instagram account needed attention and follows.
 The key here is to make sure the posts are relatable, inspirational, funny, or all of the above.
-I mean, it's not like you'll need the best 360 camera to achieve this.

 Good content should be able to stimulate some sort of emotion from the audience.
 Often, to find this content, you may have to spend a lot of time scrolling through feeds.
 But don't fret, many successful Instagram accounts with so-called "original content" actually just repost it from sites like Tumblr and Pinterest.